TAFree/JudgeBoy/README.md

 # JudgeBoy
-A PHP library offering APIs for customizing judge script.
+A PHP library offering examples for customizing judge script.